 During the COVID-19 pandemic, we all grew accustomed to requirements for wearing a mask inside hospitals and medical clinics.
 As evidence-based protocols have continued to evolve, mask mandates have changed.
 While mandatory masking ended in late March, you're still encouraged to wear a mask in some situations, such as if you're entering an area with high-risk patients or if you have symptoms of a respiratory virus.

-As the threat from respiratory viruses, including COVID-19, flu and respiratory syncytial virus (RSV), evolves, Novant Health will routinely assess risks to patients, visitors and team members.
+As the threat from respiratory viruses, including COVID-19, flu and respiratory syncytial virus (RSV) evolves, Novant Health is routinely assessing risks to patients, visitors and team members.
 Should people need additional protection, Novant Health may implement safety guidelines, update visitor restrictions, reinstate mask requirements and encourage vaccines.

-While face masks will no longer be required at Novant Health facilities, that doesn’t mean you can’t wear a mask if you’re more comfortable in one.
+While face mask guidelines will continue to evolve in Novant Health hospitals and clinics, you can always wear a mask if you're more comfortable in one.
 In fact, there are good reasons you may still want to go ahead and mask up, said Becky DeCamillis, a physician assistant at Novant Health Infectious Disease Specialists - Winston Salem.

 “Now as we enter a new phase of discontinuing universal masking in healthcare settings, as we've seen starting to happen across the country, we're all faced with questions like, ‘When do I still need to wear a mask?
 When is it safe to unmask?’
 And the answer is going to be different for everybody in every situation,” DeCamillis said.